TomDonoghue/TomDonoghue.github.io/_posts/2020-02-23-OnComingOut.md

 I'm lucky that blatant homophobia - the sign-carrying spittle-infused bluster of wordsmiths who think rhyming Steve with Eve forms the basis of a compelling argument - is not something I've had to fear from those around me.

-I know that some appeal to the academic demonstrations of rampant homosexual activity across the kingdom Animalia, or the consistent presence of homosexual tendencies across the extant histories of homo sapiens, as scholastic demonstrations of the validity and normativity of same-sex relations and thus a justification for accepting it as acceptable behaviour for consenting individuals.
+I know that some appeal to the academic demonstrations of rampant homosexual activity across the kingdom Animalia, or the consistent presence of homosexual tendencies across the extant histories of homo sapiens, as scholastic demonstrations of the validity and normativity of same-sex relations and thus a justification for considering it acceptable behaviour among consenting individuals.

 I rather think that's more than we need.
 Overdoing it a bit, really.
 I think it might be simpler than that.
 Homophobia is just ridiculous.
 It's dumb and it's wrong and it's bad.
 That's all we really need to say about it.

 That doesn't mean that blatant homophobia is not real, or dangerous.
 Or that I completely avoided internalizing any of the homophobia of a culture still way too full it.
-I'm still working on making 'pride' a thing I can feel, and not just an event I can go to.
+I'm still working on making 'pride' a thing I feel, and not just an event I can go to.

 But I'm lucky that outright homophobia is not something that has weighed too much on my mind as an 'argument'.
 I know it's invalid.
 It's also impersonal.
 If someone chooses bigotry, that's not really about me so much as about the abstract concept of non-heterosexuality.
 Of all the possible concepts to get mad at, imagine choosing that one.